floragunncom/search-guard-docs/configuration.md

 cluster:monitor/health
 ```

 There is a plethora of permissions you can set.
-Search Guard is compatible with the permission definition of Shield up to version 2.1, so you can see [here](https://www.elastic.co/guide/en/shield/2.1/reference.html#ref-actions-list) for a complete list.
+Search Guard is compatible with the permission definition of Shield up to version 2.1.
+[Here](https://www.elastic.co/guide/en/shield/2.1/reference.html#ref-actions-list) is a complete list.

 Since there are so many permissions you can use, we strongly recommend to use action grouping (see next section) and work with action group aliases in `sg_roles.yml`.